-Abrasive Wheels Training for the Hospitality Industry in Ireland.
+Abrasive Wheels Training for Hospitality Maintenance Teams in Ireland.

-Trusted by 6,000+ hospitality workers across hotels, restaurants, pubs, and event catering.
+Trusted by 6,000+ hospitality engineers, kitchen maintenance and facilities staff across Irish hotels, restaurants, pubs and event venues.

 - Designed for fast-paced service environments